krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_06_Debug_Module.md

 ##### Step 8

-In the play definition change the `hosts: all` to `hosts: csr1` so we only target one device.
+In the play definition change `hosts: all` to `hosts: csr1` so we only target one device.

 ```yaml